 I journaled.
 I participated in workshops.
 I went to the seminars and cooking classes.
 I discovered and nurtured a love of yoga.
 I kept track of my weight loss.
 After a month at H3, my mother was inspired enough by my success to participate in the program with me for several weeks.
 Background: my mother and I had essentially been strangers living in the same house for almost ten years.
 Even just the idea of it was so intimidating – four weeks of living with just her and doing all the same things every day.
 I really was expecting the worst but the program ended up only bringing us closer together.
 Now, barely six months after I enrolled in the program, we get along and support each other rather than pushing and pulling in opposite directions.

 So, two months in – I was happier, healthier, and healing relationships I wouldn’t have ever expected to be able to fix.
 Problems were bound to arise at some point, though.
-I ended a long-term relationship around this time, and a few weeks after that I injured my foot badly enough that I was completely laid up for a week, and in pain for more than a month afterwards.
+I ended a long-term relationship around this time, and a few weeks after that I injured my foot badly enough that I was completely laid up for a week, and in pain for more than a month afterward.
 It was so frustrating.
 My weight loss plateaued and I began to doubt again – what was I going to do once I got home?
 Would I even be able to maintain the progress I’d made?
-This was where the friends I’d made within the E/I program and the H3 staff really kept me going.
+This was where the friends I’d made within the program and the H3 staff really kept me going.
 It was so nice to have a support system of people that truly believed in me and pushed me to do better—even if that sometimes meant actually resting my injury rather than pushing myself out of frustration and ultimately making it worse.

 By the time my 14 weeks were up, I had lost nearly 30 inches from my total measurements and 16% of my starting body weight.
-I was ready to go home and truly feeling confident about what I could accomplish.
+I was ready to go home and truly felt confident about what I could accomplish.
 About a month after I left H3, I hit the 20% mark.
 Very recently, I got on the scale and, for the first time in years, saw a “1” at the beginning of the number.
 Words cannot describe how grateful I am to myself for making the decision and following through, and how grateful I am to H3 for helping me begin my journey.